tomaslibal/wswtm/README.md

 presence of a building in an image and for a given input it may return some probability `P_building(input) = x`, where x is a real value `(0, 1>`.

-The goal is to have trained 64 classifiers by the second half of 2015.
+The goal is to have trained 64 classifiers by the end of 2015.

 ## Data